-2.4 Percentage of people who inject drugs that have received an HIV test in the past 12 months and know their results During the year 2013, a total of 571 Intravenous Drug Users were tested for HIV and knew their results.
+2.4 Percentage of people who inject drugs that have received an HIV test in the past 12 months and know their results During the year 2014, a total of 27 Intravenous Drug Users were tested for HIV and knew their results.
 Qualitative behavioral studies currently in the planning stages to provide a better understanding on this indicator.
-2.5 Percentage of people who inject drugs who are living with HIV Data from the largest drug detoxification centers in Riyadh, Jeddah and Damam shows 20 cases were found to be HIV positive out of 571 Intravenous Drug Users tested during the year 2013.
+2.5 Percentage of people who inject drugs who are living with HIV Data from the largest drug detoxification centers in Riyadh, and Damam shows 4 case were found to be HIV positive out of 27 Intravenous Drug Users tested during the year 2014.
 Qualitative behavioral studies currently in the planning stages will provide a better understanding the prevalence of HIV among PWID.
 Target 3.
-Eliminate mother-to-child transmission of HIV by 2015 and substantially reduce AIDS-related maternal deaths 3.1 Percentage of HIV-positive pregnant women who receive ARVs to reduce the risk of mother-to-child transmission A total of 41 pregnant women were found to be HIV positive in 2013, All of them were enrolled in ARV treatment to reduce the risk of mother-to-child transmission.
-3.1.a.
-Percentage of women living with HIV who are provided with antiretroviral medicines for themselves or their infants during the breastfeeding period.
+Eliminate mother-to-child transmission of H related maternal deaths 3.1 Percentage of HIV-positive pregnant women who receive ARVs to reduce the risk of mother-to-child transmission A total of 36 pregnant women were found to be HIV positive in 2014, 35 of them (97%) were enrolled in ARV treatment to reduce the risk of Eliminate mother-to-child transmission of H related maternal deaths 3.1 Percentage of HIV-positive pregnant women who receive ARVs to reduce the risk of Eliminate mother-to-child transmission of Herelated maternal deaths 3.1 Percentage of HIV-positive pregnant women who receive ARVs to reduce the risk of mother-to-child transmission 3.1.a.
+Percentage of women living with HIV who are provided with antiretroviral medicines for themselves or their infants during the A total of 36 pregnant women were found to be HIV positive in 2014, 35 of them (97%) were enrolled in ARV treatment to reduce the risk of mother-to-child transmission.
 Not applicable to KSA, as Women living with do not breastfeed.
-Formula feeding is provided to newborn instead.
-3.2 Percentage of infants born to HIV-positive women receiving a virological test for HIV within 2 months of birth.
-41 infants were born to HIV-positive women in 2013.
-97.5% of them (40 infants) received a virological test for HIV within 2 months of birth.
-3.3 Estimated percentage of child HIV infections from HIV-positive women delivering in the past 12 months.
-No modeling has been carried out.
-Target 4 Have 15 million people living with HIV on antiretroviral treatment by 2015 4.1 Percentage of eligible adults and children The total of 2388 PLHIV was on ARV currently receiving antiretroviral therapy treatment, 600 females and 1788 males.
+Formula feeding is provided to newborn

+Target 4 Have 15 million people living with HIV on antiretroviral treatment by 2015